nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **What to Expect:**
 - **On Success:**
-    - A split view opens showing the selected client's complete information
+    - A split view opens showing the selected client's complete information.
-    - The main list remains visible and functional on the left while detailed information appears on the right
+    - The main list remains visible and functional on the left while detailed information appears on the right.
     - The images below show the GUI before and after using `view 1`:
         <div style="display: flex; gap: 10px;">
             <figure markdown>